iAmWillShepherd/CSCI-E-34/personas/notes.md

 ## Kim
 ### Bio
+I chose the picture because it shows her with her phone and headphones, which should convey that she likes tech and would feel at home using a phone to track her progress.

 I chose the name Kimberley Johnson because I know someone with that name.
 Hopefully it communicates to the developers that she's a female.

 The tag line is supposed to show how committed she is to working out.
 She has a goal and will do whatever is needed to accomplish it.
 It's meant to convey to the developers that she could become a super user of the app.